-These are offered on the basis of academic achievement or promise, leadership potential, community involvement, and financial need.
+These are offered based on academic achievement or promise, leadership potential, community involvement, and financial need.
 Selection is considered a part of the overall financial aid offering process.
 Applications must be renewed each year.
-Applicants who have not yet earned an Associate Degree have priority.
+Applicants who have not yet earned an associate degree, either A.A. or A.A.S., have priority.
 Please access our website for current scholarship information and applications.